 LCCE educators will begin to receive reminders of their recertification due date at least nine months prior to their respective deadline.
 An email communication will be sent with links to full recertification information, procedures and the online application not less than three months before their respective due dates.
 Each applicant must submit an online application though the certification center listing all continuing education programs completed, showing program title, date, number of contact hours and approved provider.
 Certificates of completion do not need to be sent with the recertification application, but must be kept on file by the applicant for a period of five (5) years.

 Notification of Recertification

 An email signed by the Certification Council Chair is sent to all applicants who have met the recertification requirements to confirm their recertification.
 Applicants will receive information on how to download their new Certification Card indicating their certification number and next recertification due date.

 Notification of Lapsed Certification

 Reinstatement of LCCE Credential

-Educators whose credentials lapse after 60 days from their due date may submit an application with continuing education credit within 18 months following their due date to reinstate their LCCE credential.
+Educators whose credentials lapse may submit an application within 12 months following their due date to reinstate their LCCE credential.
 In addition to the standard recertification requirements, educators whose credentials lapse are required to submit 5 additional hours of continuing education and all related administrative fees as specified on the website.
 Upon reinstatement the educators original due date does not change.
 Educators who reinstate their certification at any time are still due to recertify three years from their original due date.
 Educators who do not reinstate their certification within 12 months of their due date may only reinstate their credential through re-examination.
 Educators who reinstate their credential by re-examination will be subject to any and all exam and recertification fees.

 Storage of Records